 The following list of 48 archetypes attempts to describe the most common types of difficult people found on software projects.
 This problem-solution guide is primarily meant for people in managerial or leadership roles to improve their organization but also can be used as a tool for self-identification, self-reflection, and self-improvement.
 If it is used for any other purpose, it is being misused.
 While self-identification can and will be distressing, it creates a growth opportunity if someone is willing to change their behavior.

 To be included on this list, each archetype had to be observed at least 3 times at 3 different companies.
-As such, this is not a work of fiction, theory, or speculation, but documentation of real-world archetypes that have been encountered throughout a multi-decade career in software development spanning hundreds of people.
-As such, attempting to invalidate the archetypes is an attempt to invalidate real-life experiences.
+As such, this is not a work of fiction, theory, or speculation, but documentation of real-world archetypes that have been encountered throughout a two decade career in professional software development spanning several companies and hundreds of people.
+Therefore, attempting to invalidate the archetypes is an attempt to invalidate real-life experiences.
 Since its release, hundreds of people have reported seeing these archetypes in software projects around the world, so while anecdotal encounters do not guarantee the description of a general phenomenon, it would seem that there is an element of accuracy worth considering.

 Each archetype should be read in full, as a quick scan of the text will inevitably lead to misunderstanding the archetype.
 In other words, do not assume how an archetype will be described based on its name or description – the full problem and solution must also be understood.
 In order for someone to be identified as one of the archetypes, they must exactly match what is described in the “Problem” section.
 If they do not match exactly, they are another phenomenon not covered in this guide.